-AARONVILLE In December, 1853, the Town of Aaronville was laid out by Aaron Wright in Section 33 in Polk Township.
+AARONVILLE Laid out as a town in December, 1853.
+Was laid out by Aaron Wright in Section 33 in Polk Township. but apparently never built up.

 ABSECUM.
 The name of the post office (1855-59) at the point where the railroad station of County Line is Located.